If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 That's the end of the story.

-Um here's a case where political connections got something, political connections and money got something done.
+Here's a case where political connections got something, political connections and money got something done.

-And those of us, oh, ladies and gentlemen, back when this whole rigor was being discussed and debated.
+And those of us, ladies and gentlemen, back when this whole rig of a roll was being discussed and debated, we were sitting here making jokes.

-You know, I wonder how many people are going to change party, become Democrats here to get favorable speedy treatment from these health panels.
+You know, I wonder how many people are going to change party, become Democrats here to get favorable, speedy treatment from these health panels.

-There you go.
+Here you go.

-So this New York Times story, this is by Robert Perrin Kevin Sack.
+So this New York Times story, this is by Robert Perrin, Kevin Sack.

 States have no clue how to enforce anything in the health care bill.